National Sports Sunday

 Read about how a parish vicar in Barnwell used sport ministry to build new bridges between the church and the community.

 Find out more about Sports Chaplaincy, sports and wellbeing projects from churches around the country and how the Church of England and football are linked, by listening to the podcasts episodes below:

-It gives us the opportunity to connect with nearly 50% of England’s population, the vast majority of whom are not in church regularly.
+It gives us the opportunity to connect with over 60% of England’s adult population and 88% percent of children, the vast majority of whom are not in church regularly.
 This has a huge mission potential which necessitates a coherent and strategic approach in the Church of England at both national and diocesan level if we are to find the sweet spot of all this could contribute to a growing and outward-facing church.